AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Using Survival Tokens Mid-Scene

-While most of the uses of Survival Tokens are for end-of-scene recovery and advancement, there are three mid-scene uses for them that should not be ignored by any means: **<span style="font-variant:small-caps;">Grit</span>** checks to resist Hurtin and Infection, and **<span style="font-variant:small-caps;">Savvy</span>** checks to keep your Gear from running out of Juice.
+While most of the uses of Survival Tokens are for end-of-scene recovery and advancement, there are three mid-scene uses for them that should not be ignored by any means: ***Grit*** checks to resist Hurtin and Infection, and ***Savvy*** checks to keep your Gear from running out of Juice.

 #### Resisting Hurtin’ (1 token, non-repetitive)

-When you lose a Showdown and take Hurtin’, you have the option of spending a Survival Token to attempt a **<span style="font-variant:small-caps;">Grit</span>** Quickie and try to soak some or all of that Hurtin’.
-Spend the token and then draw a standard Quickie based on your **<span style="font-variant:small-caps;">Grit</span>** score.
+When you lose a Showdown and take Hurtin’, you have the option of spending a Survival Token to attempt a ***Grit*** Quickie and try to soak some or all of that Hurtin’.
+Spend the token and then draw a standard Quickie based on your ***Grit*** score.
 Each face or ace resists a point of Hurtin’.
 You can attempt at most one Quickie to resist the Hurtin’ of any one Showdown, but you can always try and Negotiate for more draws per the standard rules.

 > **Example**: Carla just got bitten by some hellhounds, for five points of Hurtin’.
-Five points could seriously set her back, so Vera (her player) elects to try a **<span style="font-variant:small-caps;">Grit</span>** check.
+Five points could seriously set her back, so Vera (her player) elects to try a ***Grit*** check.
 She spends one of Carla’s Survival tokens and sets to it.
 Carla’s Grit is currently at rank three, so Vera draws three cards and gets two faces.
 She has room for more CGP, and elects to gain a few more points to try for cards.
 She first talks to her Mad Half to see if she can try for more cards – her Mad Half agrees, but limits her to at most three more draws.
 She takes a point and draws a card, getting another face, then takes another point but this time only draws a number card.
 She calls it at that, resisting three points of Hurtin’ and taking two.
 She gains two points of CGP total from this, as she elected to only draw two more bonus cards, and not the full maximum of three that her Mad Half had allowed.

 #### Resist Infection (1 point, non-repetitive)

-If you lose a Showdown against a creature that can Infect you, you spend a Survival Token to try a **<span style="font-variant:small-caps;">Grit</span>** Quickie in order to reduce some of the incoming points of Infection.
+If you lose a Showdown against a creature that can Infect you, you spend a Survival Token to try a ***Grit*** Quickie in order to reduce some of the incoming points of Infection.
 This is a standard Quickie, and you can Negotiate per normal rules for more cards.
 Each face or ace resists one point of Infection, and if all are resisted, you completely avoid the Infection (provided you weren’t already infected from a previous situation).

 Note that in many games, the CiC will keep the Infection tallies of the players a secret.
 In such cases, when you are attacked by Infectious enemies, it is up to you to declare when you want to try this Quickie, and the CiC is under no obligation to tell you how many points you have coming at you, or how many you have successfully resisted.
 The CiC doesn’t even have to tell you that the attack is even contagious at all.
 This can make the game *really* tense.

 You can attempt at most one Quickie to resist the Infection of any one Showdown, but you can always try to Negotiate with your Mad Half for more cards.

 > **Example**: Roger just lost a Showdown against a nasty zombie, and took two total points of Hurtin’ (his attempt to soak the Hurtin’ failed miserably).
 Screg knows the zombie is of course infected, and that if Karo (Roger’s player) doesn’t try to resist, Roger will become Infected with three points of Infection.
 But in this game, Screg’s keeping the Infection totals secret, so he says “You know, Karo, that these bastards infect through wounds, and you’ve just taken a nasty one.
 You gonna do anything about it?”
 Karo sweats a little, and decides to try and resist.
-He spends a Survival token to attempt a **<span style="font-variant:small-caps;">Grit</span>** Quickie, drawing two cards (his **<span style="font-variant:small-caps;">Grit</span>** score).
+He spends a Survival token to attempt a ***Grit*** Quickie, drawing two cards (his ***Grit*** score).
 He gets two aces, and decides to leave it at that, thinking himself safe (and declining any temptation to talk to his Mad Half).
 Screg nods and says nothing, but secretly notes that Roger now is Infected with a single tally.
 That’s definitely going to be a problem in the near future…

 #### Juice Check (1 token, non-repetitive)

 When you run out of Ammo, you can spend a Survival Token to attempt a Juice Check.
-This is a **<span style="font-variant:small-caps;">Savvy</span>** Quickie, and if you succeed then you do not run out of Juice just yet.
+This is a ***Savvy*** Quickie, and if you succeed then you do not run out of Juice just yet.
 Additionally, each face or ace reduces your Juice tally by one.
 As with other Quickies, you can attempt at most one such Quickie per Juice check, but you can try to Negotiate with your Mad Half to draw more cards during that Quickie.
 See page 66 for more details on Juice and examples on how it works.

 ### Using Survival Tokens Between Scenes